caoccao/Javet/docs/reference/converters/proxy_converter.rst

 .. note::

     The JavaScript implementation is backed up by ``V8ValueObject`` which is an orphan object.
 After its internal ``V8Runtime`` is closed, it will no longer callable.
-It's recommended to have the interface implement ``AutoClosable`` as the sample shows so that the orphan ``V8ValueObject`` can be recycled explicitly.
+It's recommended to have the interface implement ``AutoCloseable`` as the sample shows so that the orphan ``V8ValueObject`` can be recycled explicitly.
 If you don't own the interface, Javet will force the recycle of the orphan ``V8ValueObject`` when the ``V8Runtime`` is being closed.
 Be careful, if you keep the application running for long while without recycling them in time, ``OutOfMemoryError`` may occur.

 Features
 ========